lumen-rsg/.github/DISCLAIMER.md

 ## 2. Trademark & Copyright Notice

-*"Genshin Impact," "Fontaine," and other names referenced in this project are properties of HoYoverse.*
+*"Fontaine" and other names referenced in this project are properties of HoYoverse.*
 We **do not** claim any ownership over these names or any related intellectual property.
 This project is **not** an official HoYoverse product and should not be mistaken for one.